cloudmesh-community/hid-sp18-417/notebook.md

 * 2/12/2018: online meeting with Proff Laszewski
 * 2/19/2018: online meeting with Proff Laszewski
 * 3/05/2018: online meeting with Proff Laszewski
+* 3/12/2018: online meeting with Proff Laszewski
+* 3/19/2018: online meeting with Proff Laszewski
+* 3/25/2018: online meeting with Proff Laszewski
+* 3/26/2018: online meeting with Proff Laszewski